 As previously disclosed, the Company terminated Andrew Caspersen on March 28, 2016 after learning of a number of unauthorized and unlawful transactions outside the scope of his employment with Park Hill.
-Based on the Company's current assessment related to this matter, the Company has recorded an expense of \$8.9 million, which represents the amount that is considered to be probable and reasonably estimable.
-The Company has also assessed that it is probable that it will receive \$5.6 million in related insurance reimbursement, which has also been recorded in the financial statements.
-Such expense and related insurance reimbursement were recorded during the three months ended March 31, 2016.
+The Company previously recorded an expense of \$8.9 million, which represents the amount that was considered to be probable and reasonably estimable.
+This charge as well as a related insurance reimbursement of \$5.6 million deemed probable of receipt were recorded during the three months ended March 31, 2016.
+The Company paid \$8.1 million related to the charge during the three months ended September 30, 2016 and paid an additional \$0.5 million during October 2016.
+Additionally, the Company received the \$5.6 million insurance reimbursement in October 2016.